Enriqueta González Rubín: Personal life and death

 When González Rubín was 22, she had a son out of wedlock; he died at three months old.
 She married Juan Echevarría Barrera, also from Ribadesella, five years later.
 They had eight children together.

 González Rubín died on 9 November 1877 in Infiesto, Piloña, Asturias.

 Legacy

-In 2003, the Asturian Ministry of Culture established the Enriqueta González Rubín Prize (Premiu Enriqueta González Rubín) in her honor, which recognizes excellence in Asturian-language journalism.
+In 2003, the Asturian Ministry of Culture established the Enriqueta González Rubín Prize (Premiu Enriqueta González Rubín) in her honour, which recognizes excellence in Asturian-language journalism.

 A street in Ribadesella is named after González Rubín.